rackerlabs/design-system/_component_design/time-picker.md

 #### Predictive behavior

-- When the user enters a number on the keypad, the menu will jump to that number.
+- When the user enters a number on the keypad, the menu jumps to that number.
-- For example, if the user types “7”, 7:00 p.m. will be scrolled to the top of the menu.
+- For example, if the user types “7”, 7:00 PM scrolls to the top of the menu.

 #### Default time shown

-- The default times shown in the drop-down menu start at 12:00 p.m.
+- The default times shown in the drop-down menu start at 12:00 PM.
 - If specific times are available, the earliest one would show first, chronologically followed by later times.

 #### Default number of visible items

-- The number of items visible in the menu is four, unless the use case requires otherwise
+- The number of items visible in the menu is four, unless the use case requires otherwise.

 {% endcolumn %}